-Lily also says that he suffered from headache and therefore of bad sleep due to the presence of Mars and Moon in the first house, which always signifies the head.
+Lilly also mentions, that his client suffered from headache and therefore of bad sleep due to the presence of Mars and Moon in the first house, which always signifies the head.

-As usual at Lilly’s times, he spoke out what he thought and told the man that he would die soon.
-This gave his client the chance to let his things settled.
+As usual at Lilly’s times, he told his client what he saw and made him understand that the man would die soon.
+This gave his client the chance to settle his things.

 - The Sun (sect light), natural significator of life, is square Saturn, ruler of the fixed 6th house

-- The AC is afflicted by the malefic out of sect (and thus worse), and partial ruler of the 8th
+- The AC is afflicted by the malefic out of sect (and thus particularly malefic), and partial ruler of the 8th

 - The Moon is close to Cauda Leonis (Denebola) and afflicted by Mars

-- The Moon has separated from a sextile with the AC ruler Mercury and both planets are in signs of long ascension, which makes makes the sextile rather a square aspect.
+- The Moon has separated from a sextile to the AC ruler Mercury and both planets are in signs of long ascension, which makes makes the sextile rather a square aspect.

 - The Moon translates light from Mercury to Jupiter, ruler of the 8th

 Lilly was right.
 The man died 12 days later, on July 28th.